jprante/systemd-journal/README.md

 The implementation use bridj.

+The work is based on https://github.com/bartlinga/systemd-journal which is unreleased.

 ## Log4j2 systemd-journal appender

+This is a modified version of https://github.com/bwaldvogel/log4j-systemd-journal-appender where all the warm applause and admiration should go to.

+The documentation is reproduced here for reference.

 This [Log4j][log4j] appender logs event meta data such as timestamp, logger name, exception stacktrace, [ThreadContext (MDC)][thread-context] or the thread name to [fields][systemd-journal-fields]